 Angela might be from the midwest originally, but she never felt truly at home until moving to New Orleans.
 Always ready to see performing arts and eat delicious food, this former creative director cared little about history…until New Orleans.
 Now she has a voracious appetite for anything that relates to the city–historical or otherwise.
-When not on a tour, you’re likely to find her with her boyfriend Mark, trying out the latest restaurants, discussing New Orleans history and culture over cocktails, singing along at Fritzel’s on Bourbon, watching the Disney Channel, attempting to dance, acting on a movie set, or indulging in her favorite activity: traveling.
+When not on a tour, you’re likely to find her with her fiancé, Mark, trying out the latest restaurants, discussing New Orleans history and culture over cocktails, singing along at Fritzel’s on Bourbon, watching the Disney Channel, attempting to dance, acting on a TV/movie set (ask her about filming Bad Moms or Jack Reacher 2!), or indulging in her favorite activity: traveling.